-School visits and conference speeches
+School visits and conference speeches and workshops

 I love talking to published and aspiring writers about writing and children's book publishing and can speak to a variety of topics.